 We’re in this together.
 Remind people their actions alone might not make that big of a difference, but that collectively our actions make a big difference.
 For instance: “I just read that almost a million people visit Yellowstone during July.
 It’s no wonder that the parks don’t allow us to take anything.
 If we all took even just one wildflower or one of these cool rocks, there would be nothing left in no time.”

 Lead and educate by example.
 Pick up trash.
 Walk through the muddy section of a trail rather than blazing a new one on the side.
 Help block off switchback cuts.
 Disassemble makeshift fire rings in fire-free zones.
 You get the idea.

 Use your voice beyond the trail.
 In this day and age, speaking up extends to social media.
 Platforms like Instagram make it easy to share our beautiful and wild places with millions of people and inspire newcomers to get outside—which is great—but is also a lot of responsibility.
-Make sure your images don’t congratulate or normalize bad behavior, and call it out when you see others posting things like this.
+Make sure your images don’t congratulate or normalize bad behavior.

 One of the most common reasons people give for not saying something is that they’re fearful for their own safety.
 Although we should never put ourselves in a dangerous situation, one thing we can all do to help mitigate this problem is to be kind, approachable and receptive to those who engage with us.
 Remember: We were all beginners at one point and no matter how long you’ve been out there, there’s always something new to learn.
 And as more and more people get outside these days, there’s an even greater need to advocate for minimizing our impact.

 If we truly want to protect these incredible places, it’s our responsibility to the environment and to those adventurers who come after us to make sure we speak up for them.

 If you're searching for the right words, we have some quick responses to get you started.